corintxt/TranslateAi/README.md

 Extract the folder from the zip file – you can put it anywhere on your computer for now.

-Open the zip file, find the TranslateAi folder, and put the `config.json` file (sent separately) into the `/src` folder.

 ![ConfigJSON](img/configJSON.PNG)

 Copy the TranslateAI folder into your Adobe Illustrator Scripts folder.
 The location will be something like: